An article written by

 One perspective of looking into the concept of adolescent development is to understand their Developmental Task.
 This term was originally coined by Conger, as these tasks are socially expected age appropriate tasks that are required to make transition from childhood to adulthood.

 These Developmental tasks also vary from culture to culture and with the passage of time and era, but some of them are universal.
 They include attaining independence from parents/guardians, regulating to sexual maturation, sustaininghelpful relationships with peers, arranging for vocations, and evolving a sense of identity.
 Also, there is a rapid physical and psychological change as compare to other stages of life.

-Becoming an adult is not easy.
-In developing a sense of identity, a teen may try on several before finding the identity that fits.
-This explains girls who dye their hair orange, then purple.
-They are experimenting.
-Teens fight with their parents.
-This is a way to separate from their parents and establish their independence.
-They may not know what they want but they know what they don’t want.
-They don’t want to be like their parents.
-Unfortunately, many parents take this push away from them personally.
+Becoming an adult is not a piece of cake, in developing sense of identity a teens may pass through several identities before finding the one that fits.
+This also explains different girls who dye their hair blue and then red, as they are experimenting.
+Teens fights with parents, and this is one way of expressing their independence from parents.
+Teens might not aware of what they want but they are clear as what they don’t want.
+They don’t want to identify with their parents.
+Unfortunately, many parents take this push away from them.